ar-nelson/jaspr/readme.md

   * Has an event loop
   * I/O is automatically non-blocking, without callbacks
   * Code has no execution order unless explicitly ordered
-  * "Semi-lazy": Everything is a promise, unused values are still computed but possibly out of order
+  * Semi-lazy: Everything is a promise, unused values are still computed but possibly out of order
-* Actor-like process model, a la Erlang
+* Concurrent, using an Erlang-like process model
   * All code already executes concurrently, but processes provide error handling and isolation
   * Processes pass messages using channels (think Go)
   * Mutable state is process-local, making parallelism easy